Château de Champs-sur-Marne

 In 1820, Armand Santerre, nephew of the Revolutionary General Antoine Joseph Santerre, bought the parc Saint Martin surrounding the château.
 In 1855, his brother Ernest Santerre bought the château as well.
 Later, in 1895, it was finally sold to comte Louis Cahen d'Anvers, who thoroughly restored it, installing boiseries designed by Germain Boffrand that had been removed from the Hôtel de Mayenne, Paris, and recreated its parterre gardens in the hands of Achille Duchêne.
 Marcel Proust was among the guests in this era at Champs.
 Louis Cahen d'Anvers' son Charles made a gift of it to the state in 1935.

 The residence was modernised in 1959 to ready it for visiting heads of state of the French Union.
 In 1974 it was opened to the public and ceased its official capacity.
 It has served as a location for many films since then, while the Monuments Historiques employ some outbuildings as research facilities.

 The château looks onto a grand parterre with two basins and an extended central axis that sweeps down all the way to the Marne, laid out about 1710 by Claude Desgotz, the nephew and pupil of André Le Nôtre; it is surrounded by a landscape park laid out in the nineteenth century in the English fashion.

-Hurricane Lothar, the storm of 26 December 1999, did a great deal of damage to mature woodland in the park.
+Cyclone Lothar, the storm of 26 December 1999 did a great deal of damage to mature woodland in the park.